vskaret/PythonScenarioExpansion/README.md

 - The input file consists only of configurations (no other kinds of equations or rewrite rules).
 - The script uses regular expressions in python to search and replace the keyword 'unknown' in specific contexts in the maude initial configuration.
 So it's assumed that the input file follows a specific structure which can be seen examples of in the configs directory.
+Currently there's very little exception handling for when the input file doesn't follow the assumed structure.

 ## Other
 - The script has been developed and tested in Python 3.5.2, but it will probably work for most (all?) versions of Python 3.